Red-F0x/acf-inc-ref/README.md

 #### But a key does not help us as long as we do not have doors/constraints.

-And here is the first konstrain we have to define.
+And here is the first constrain we have to define.
 ```c++
 }; // class SomeType